mozilla-services/push-service/docs/design.md

 messageType = "notification"

-updates list REQUIRED
-: The list contains one or more {"channelID": "id", "version": N } pairs.

-With the webpush extension to SimplePush, the following attributes are present in each notification instead of the single ``updates`` list above.
+The following attributes are present in each notification.
 A notification message is sent for every stored notification individually, as well as new notifications.